 Feb.
 18, 2019

 In our last post about multiplication, we talked in depth about the importance of growing number sense and understanding the math behind the operation rather than “drilling and killing”.
 In the past, schools across the country taught the times table with little explanation as to why students were memorizing it.
 Now that your child has formed a foundation for understanding the concept of multiplication, it’s time to shift to quicker and easier ways to remember multiplication facts to solve problems.

-It might seem like there isn’t much else to do but provide your child with worksheets and quizzes, but there’s actually many ways to make multiplication tables easy and more enjoyable to memorize!
+It might seem like there isn’t much else to do but provide your child with free first grade worksheets and quizzes, but there’s actually many ways to make multiplication tables easy and more enjoyable to memorize!
 Read the ideas below to help your child learn multiplication tables in a more engaging and interactive way!

 If you’re on the hunt for more resources to learn multiplication skills, as well as subjects across the curriculum, subscribe to our Talented and Gifted app.
 Now for a limited time, get an entire year of learning and review for just $49.99!

 Flashcards have been a staple in learning math for generations, and its no wonder why: frequent practice helps kids learn math facts!
 However, if your child has learned the concept of multiplication but still struggles with completing problems or is just being introduced to the times tables, flashcards may frustrate your little learner.
 To solve this problem, create interactive flashcards!

 Make sure to have some blank notecards handy, but you’ll also need some markers and small sticky notes.
 Try to find the jumbo 5x8 size in your local office supply store.
 Feel free to laminate your flashcards after making them for continued use.